hadley/adv-r/Function-operators.md

 * __add behaviour__, leaving the function otherwise unchanged, like automatically logging when the function is run, ensuring a function is run only once, or delaying the operation of a function.

+* __change output__, for example, to return a value if the function throws an error, or to negate the result of a logical predictate

 * __change input__, like partially evaluating the function, converting a function that takes multiple arguments to a function that takes a list, or automatically vectorising a functional.

-* __change output__, for example, to return a value if the function throws an error, or to negate the result of a logical predictate

 * __combine functions__, for example, combining the results of predicate functions with boolean operators, or composing multiple function calls.

 For each class, we'll show you useful function operators, and show you how you can use them as alternative means of describing tasks in R: as combinations of multiple functions instead of combinations of arguments to a single function.
+The goal is not to provide an exhaustive list of every possible functional operator that you could come up with, but to show a selection and demonstrate how well they work together and in concert with functionals.
+You will need to think about and experiment with what function operators help you solve recurring problems with your work.
+The examples in this chapter come from five years of creating function operators in different packages, and from reading about useful operators in other languages.

 At a higher level, function operators allow you to define specialised languages for solving wide classes of problems.
 The building blocks are simple functions, which you combine together with function operators to solve more complicated problems.
 The final section of the chapter shows how you can do this to build a language that specifies what arguments to a function should look like.